 As you can see, the configuration is otherwise very similar to a normal query.
 You provide a user name and password, configure the port and the user’s role if necessary, and specify the host name on which the database is running.
 Additionally, here you only need to enter the instance’s SID and the version of the database on which the instance is located.

-5. Distinctive features of cluster-instances
+5. Special features of cluster-instances

 5.1.
 Standby-databases without Data Guard